-Suggested Prerequisite: Accounting 2301 or 2401, Accounting 1303, or concurrent enrollment and instructor approval.
-Career related activities encountered in the student's area of specialization are offered through a cooperative agreement between the college, employer, and student.
-Under supervision of the college and the employer, the student combines classroom learning with work experience.
-Directly related to a technical discipline, specific learning objectives guide the student through the paid work experience.
+Suggested Prerequisite: Accounting 2301 or 2401, Accounting 1303, or concurrent enrollment and related Career activities instructor approval. encountered in the student's area of specialization are offered through a cooperative agreement between the college, employer, and student.
+Under supervision of the college and the employer, the student combines classroom learning with work experience. related to a technical discipline, specific learning objectives guide the student through the paid work experience.
 This course may be repeated if topics and learning outcomes vary.

 (1 Lec., 20 Ext.)